Should You Choose Trade School or Apprenticeship?

 Should you go to trade school or start an apprenticeship?

 Both are proven paths to high-paying, in-demand careers.
 But the right choice depends on your learning style, budget, timeline, and career goals.
-This guide breaks down everything you need to know-side-by-side-so you can confidently move forward.
+This guide breaks it down side by side so you can move forward with confidence.

 Quick Comparison: Trade School vs. Apprenticeship